DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant: Related Work

 \subsection{Ingestive Episode Detection}

 Ingestive episode detection is essential for automatic food journaling \cite{tang2025video}.
 Various wearable sensors have been explored for automated tracking.
-In \cite{guan2025towards}, Guan et al. developed a multi-source domain adaptation method to capture chewing activity for food type recognition utilizing IMU from wearable.
 Wrist-mounted devices can track hand movements during eating \cite{wrist1,wrist2,wrist3}, but these can be distracted by other gestures and require use on the dominant hand.
 More reliable approaches involve head- or neck-mounted devices like necklace \cite{necklace_proximity2}, headbands \cite{headband}, caps \cite{cap}, and ear-mounted sensors \cite{EarBit,EarSAVAS,Auracle}, though they are often uncomfortable and socially intrusive.
 In contrast, eyeglasses offer a more acceptable alternative, with their proximity to the mouth allowing for better detection of eating episodes.
-Previous work using eyeglasses includes sensors such as electromyography \cite{emgglasses}, piezoelectric \cite{piezoelectricglasses}, load cells \cite{loadcellglasses}, and acoustic sensors \cite{acousticglasses} for detection of ingestive behavior.
-Rahman et al. \cite{imuglasses} utilized the Inertial Measurement Unit (IMU) in Google Glass for detection.
+Previous work using eyeglasses includes sensors such as electromyography \cite{emgglasses}, piezoelectric \cite{piezoelectricglasses}, load cells \cite{loadcellglasses}, and acoustic sensors \cite{acousticglasses} for the detection of ingestive behavior.
+Among these sensors, the Inertial Measurement Unit (IMU) is a widely adopted choice, primarily because it is low-cost, ubiquitous in consumer electronics, and highly effective at capturing the specific 3D motion and orientation of the head during ingestive behaviors.
+Rahman et al. \cite{imuglasses} utilized the IMU in Google Glass for detection.
 IMU sensors combine accelerometers, gyroscopes, and occasionally magnetometers to measure the specific force, angular rate, and sometimes magnetic field of objects, enabling the tracking of motion and orientation in three-dimensional space \cite{bedri2020fitbyte}.
 Systems like FitByte \cite{bedri2020fitbyte} integrated IMU and proximity sensors, while MyDJ \cite{shin2022mydj} utilized piezoelectric and accelerometer sensors.
+Similarly, other work has explored using deep learning with optical tracking sensors in smart glasses to monitor eating behavior \cite{stankoski2024controlled}.

-However, prior studies were limited to simple dishes or controlled settings and often relied on crowd-sourced efforts. \shortname introduces a multimodal sensing framework to record the meal throughout dining in uncontrolled environments of the real world, allowing comprehensive nutritional analysis and personalized diet suggestions.
+However, prior studies were limited to simple dishes or controlled settings \cite{shin2022mydj, chen2023first} and often relied on crowd-sourced efforts \cite{bedri2020fitbyte}. \shortname introduces a multimodal sensing framework to record the meal throughout dining in uncontrolled environments of the real world, allowing comprehensive nutritional analysis and personalized diet suggestions.